Premiership of Margaret Thatcher: Cocaine production

 In July 1989, Thatcher called for research on the use of biological weapons against cocaine producers in Peru, in the context of the feared crack cocaine epidemic among black British people.
 Carolyn Sinclair, a policy adviser, suggested that Thatcher proceed cautiously in working with black communities because she believed they gave cannabis to babies.

 From inquiries

 In February 2020, the Independent Inquiry into Child Sexual Abuse reported that Thatcher was made aware of child abuse allegations against Conservative MP Peter Morrison.

+Spycatcher

+In December 2023, files showed that Thatcher's government tried to block the release of Peter Wright's memoir Spycatcher in 1988.

+Northern Ireland

+In 2014, papers revealed that Thatcher's government had considered redrawing the UK border with the Republic of Ireland as one way to end the violence of the Troubles; this idea was quickly dismissed.

+Lost files

+In 2017, the British Foreign Office admitted that they lost hundreds of government files from the 1970s and 1980s, mainly relating to the Falkland Islands, Palestine and Northern Ireland.